MagicPoulp/compose_with_retrofit_http_cache/README.md

     - your commits strategy

-There are commits of 2 kings, doc commits and big fundamental steps.
+There are commits of 2 kinds, doc commits and big fundamental steps.
 However, I am used to follow standard prefixes, such as build, bump, ci, deps(add|change|remove), docs, enabler, feat(add|change|remove), fixbug, refactor, test.

 - explain if your code is future-proof (scalable, robust to changes, etc...)